shickselate/spindle/README.md

 ![Spindle VR Experience](https://github.com/shickselate/spindle/raw/main/media/screenshot-20250805-000412.jpg)

 *A captured moment inside Spindle: a celestial event that made the news.
-Above above the user’s own hand floats a short news story above a distant moonbase.*
+A view from a distant moonbase. above the user’s own hand floats a short news flash.*

 ---